LINDE v. ARAB BANK

 - Hisham Hijazi and Khaled Omar – Shooting Attack on Route 60, near Jerusalem – June 20, 2003

 - Basel al-Qawasmeh – Bus 2 Bombing, Jerusalem – August 19, 2003

-The Plaintiffs also introduced evidence that Arab Bank knowingly provided material support to Hamas by maintaining accounts and providing banking services to a dozen Hamas-controlled organizations, each of which is on the Israeli government’s blacklist of Unlawful Associations.
+The Plaintiffs also introduced evidence that Arab Bank knowingly provided material support to Hamas by maintaining accounts and providing banking services to a eleven Hamas-controlled organizations, each of which is on the Israeli government’s blacklist of Unlawful Associations.
 The organizations are:

 - Al-Mujama al-Islami - Gaza